 Eurobodalla Writers’ promotes:

-- members who encourage and inspire others to improve their storytelling skills
+- writers who encourage and inspire others to improve their storytelling skills

 - an annual Literary and Art Salon delivered in partnership with the Moruya Library